Commonfare-net/commonshare/README.md

 ```

 ### Running
-As mentioned above this image runs either of the following python scripts and then it stops:
+This Docker image runs the Flask app, which exposes a simple API for running the following two Python scripts:

- - `paresegexf.py` which takes as input a file in GEXF format and produces as output a series of files in `./data/output/` directory.
+ - `parsegexf.py` which takes as input a file in GEXF format and produces as output a series of files in `./data/output/` directory.
   - `pagerank.py` which takes as input a story id and a user id and calculates the recommended stories for such user based on the input story.

 **Parameters and environment variables**